GamerX254/se-assignment-2-introduction-to-software-engineering-GamerX254/README.md

 Questions:
 Define Software Engineering:
+Software Engineering is a systematic application of engineering, methods, and tools to the development and maintenance of high-quality software systems.

 What is software engineering, and how does it differ from traditional programming?
+It is the process of applying engineering principles, methods and tools to develop and maintain software systems.
+Traditional programming does not allow room for the system to adapt and work independently while software engineeringallows room for the system to learn and adapt independently.

-Software Development Life Cycle (SDLC):
+Software Development Life Cycle (SDLC)
 Explain the various phases of the Software Development Life Cycle.
+a) Requirements: Includes gathering and documenting user needs and system requirements.
+b) Design: Creating the software architecture and user interface.
+c) Implementation: Writing the code and building the software according to the design specifications.
+d) Testing: Conducting vaious tests to ensure the software meets quality.
+e) Deployment: Releasing the software to users.
+f) Maintenance: Providieng ongoing support and enhancement to the software after deployment.

 Provide a brief description of each phase.
 Agile vs. Waterfall Models:
+Agile- Iterative and incremental approach focused on flexibility, collaboration, and responding to change Waterfall- Sequential approach with distinct phases flowing downwards like a waterfall.

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?

 Requirements Engineering:

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.